siglens/siglens-docs/docs/spl-docs/spath-command.md

 payment-api     422           Insufficient funds                  15
 ```

-This use case demonstrates how the `spath` command enables effective analysis of structured data by extracting and organizing key information from complex nested structures.RetryClaude can make mistakes.
-Please double-check responses.
+This use case demonstrates how the `spath` command enables effective analysis of structured data by extracting and organizing key information from complex nested structures.